litestar-org/litestar/docs/usage/plugins/sqlalchemy.rst

 ---------

-You can simply pass an instance of :class:`SQLAlchemyInitPlugin <.contrib.sqlalchemy.init_plugin.plugin.SQLAlchemyInitPlugin>` to the Starlite constructor.
+You can simply pass an instance of :class:`SQLAlchemyInitPlugin <.contrib.sqlalchemy.init_plugin.plugin.SQLAlchemyInitPlugin>` to the Litestar constructor.
 This will automatically create a SQLAlchemy engine and session for you, and make them available to your handlers and dependencies via dependency injection.

 .. tab-set::